KYKLetter

 On the final day of the training, we visited the Tsushima Maru Memorial Museum and had the opportunity to speak with Mr. Teruya (85 years old), who was on board the Tsushima Maru, was involved in an accident, was rescued, and now gives lectures as a storyteller.

 Teruya, who was rescued, was four years old at the time.
-He was on board the ship with his mother and older sister when it was attacked and jumped into the sea to escape.
-His mother then went looking for his sister, who had strayed, and Teruya grabbed onto a soy sauce lid and was rescued 16 hours later.
-That was the last time he saw his mother.
-Despite being a young child, Teruya vividly described his emotions and what he saw at the time.
+She was on the ship with her mother and older sister when it was attacked, and she jumped into the sea to get away from the ship.
+Afterwards, Teruya's mother went to look for her sister, and Teruya clung to a soy sauce bottle cap and was rescued 16 hours later.
+That was the last time she saw her mother, and she never saw her again.
+Teruya vividly described her emotions and what she saw at that time, even though she was a child.

-During the war, a strict order was issued to keep the accident secret, and despite the deaths of over half the evacuees, the survivors were unable to even mourn their loss.
+During the war, a gag order was issued not to talk about this accident, and despite more than half of the evacuees dying, the survivors were not even able to mourn their grief.

-The Tsushima Maru Memorial Museum displays photographs of the situation at the time and of those who died, and listening to the voices of their families and those who were rescued, I was reminded that war should never happen.
+The Tsushima Maru Memorial Museum displays photographs of the events at the time and of those who died.
+Hearing the voices of the families and those who were rescued reinforced my belief that war should never happen.

 Conclusion

-By participating in the Kuroshima training, I was able to learn about the ecology of sea turtles, which I had only seen at the aquarium, and the creatures that live on the island, a side of Kuroshima that tourists would not get to see, and the charms of Kuroshima, a place loved by sea turtles and cows.
-The island's residents were warm and welcoming, and I am very grateful to the Kuroshima Research Institute for providing this opportunity.
+This time, participating in the Kuroshima training program allowed me to learn about aspects of Kuroshima that I couldn't learn as a tourist, such as the ecology of sea turtles, which I had only ever seen in aquariums before, and the creatures that live on the island.
+I learned a lot about the charm of Kuroshima, which is loved by sea turtles and cows.
+The island residents were also very warm, and I am very grateful to the Kuroshima Research Institute for providing this opportunity.

-The climate, clouds, and ocean views were completely different from those in Hokkaido, where I live.
-Everything was fresh and stimulating, and I have come to love Kuroshima.
-I strongly want to continue contributing to activities to protect sea turtles as part of environmental conservation.
-This training was an extremely valuable opportunity that significantly changed my perspective and values on Okinawa and Kuroshima.
+The climate, clouds, and sea views are completely different from Hokkaido, where I live, and everything was fresh and very stimulating, making Kuroshima an island I love.
+As part of environmental protection, I strongly want to continue contributing to activities that protect sea turtles.
+Through this training program, my perspective and values regarding Okinawa and Kuroshima have changed significantly, making it an extremely valuable opportunity.